Ouranosinc/Magpie/docs/glossary.rst

 .. glossary::
     :sorted:

+    Access Permission
+        Required :term:`Group` membership to obtain sufficient privileges in order to be permitted the execution of a given request.
+Requests under different scopes require variable access levels depending on context.

     ACL
         Access Control List.

         Set of :term:`User` and :term:`Group` scopes, provided session :term:`Authentication` elements, that either grants or denies access to the applicable :term:`User` to the targeted HTTP request.